Life Will Kill You

 Life Will Kill You is the seventh studio album by Swedish rap metal band Clawfinger, released on 27 July 2007 through Nuclear Blast.
-It was recorded by Clawfinger in Fear and Loathing Studios Spånga – Sweden by themselves.
+The album was self-produced by the band and recorded at Fear and Loathing Studios in Spånga and Hulveien 7 in Arendal.
 The record is the last album released by the band before their breakup in mid-2013.